 - Pet-Friendly Buildings – We’re developing strategies to increase the awareness of pet-friendly buildings.
-Stay tuned!
+Add your building to our registry

 - Prevailing Wage Ordinance – We organized with other groups to testify against labor-backed changes to hinder development and job growth through a prevailing wage requirement on all tax incentive properties classified as 6(b) and 9.

 - 6B Real Estate Tax Incentives – CAR worked to mitigate some unintended consequences that had the potential to hurt our members from the 6B incentive ordinance.